-Any process used for cleaning and curing feathers, cleaning and curling hair, cleaning wool, or cleaning or curing any other material derived from an animal or fowl, shall not be deemed to afford proper and thorough sterilization unless such process effectually removes all disease spores, germs and bacilli, all insects and insect nits, all animal matter subject to decay and all manner of dirt and filth.
+Any process used for cleaning and curing feathers, cleaning and curling hair, cleaning wool, or cleaning or curing any other material derived from an animal or fowl, shall not be deemed to afford proper and thorough sterilization unless such process effectually removes all disease spores, germs and bacilli, all insects and insect [nits] eggs, all animal matter subject to decay and all manner of dirt and filth.

-- (a) New feathers.
-Application for a sterilization permit shall show that feathers are thoroughly washed and rinsed and that live steam and dry heat are applied.
-The product shall pass all tests for cleanness and freedom from nits and germs. - (b) New hair.
-Application for a sterilization permit shall show the entire process used for washing and curling (if curled) and that at some point during the process the hair remains in live steam or boiling water a sufficient period to kill all dangerous spores and germs. - (c) New wool.
-Application for a sterilization permit shall indicate whether raw wool or previously scoured and carbonized wool is to be treated.
+(a) New feathers.
+To be approved by the commissioner, a sterilization or sanitation process shall demonstrate [Application for a sterilization permit shall show] that feathers are thoroughly washed and rinsed and that live steam and dry heat are applied.
+The product shall pass all tests for [cleanness] cleanliness and freedom from [nits] insect eggs and germs.

+- (b) New hair.
+To be approved by the commissioner, a sterilization or sanitation process [Application for a sterilization permit] shall show the entire process used for washing and curling (if curled) and that at some point during the process the hair remains in live steam or boiling water a sufficient period to kill all dangerous spores and germs. - (c) New wool.
+To be approved by the commissioner, a sterilization or sanitation process [Application for a sterilization permit] shall indicate whether raw wool or previously scoured and carbonized wool is to be treated.
 Processes for raw wool shall be set forth in detail and indicate that the wool has been subjected to steam or boiling water for a sufficient time to kill all dangerous spores and germs.

+'''

-(See Reg. § 21a-235-18.)
+[(See Reg. § 21a-235-18.)

+(See G.S. § 21a-232.)]

+'''